 It turns out the clean desk policy may not be the best choice with regards to CREATIVITY.
 Research shows that when people are placed in a tidy room they favor conventional choices.
 They want everything to stay the same.
 However, when placed in a messy room participants would choose more ‘outside the box’ or NEW choices.

 Other studies support this finding.
 The University of Groningen (in the Journal of Consumer Research) stated the following: “Messy desks may not be as detrimental as they appear to be, as the problem-solving approaches they seem to cause can boost work efficiency or enhance employees’ creativity in problem solving.”

 For more on this topic, read: Why Procrastination Is Good For Creativity Backed By Research.

-If innovational thinking is what a company is looking for, the ‘clean desk policy’ is not the way to go.
+It seems that more unstructured environments stimulate a more unstructured way of thinking.
+If innovational thinking is what a company is looking for, the clean desk policy might NOT be the way to go.

 What do you prefer regarding your work space?

 Steve Jobs – contentverse.com

 Check out: How To Rewire Your Brain For Happiness And Success – including VIDEO!